Imr4nQ/project/README.md

 ## 🧠 About This Project

 This is part of the **Google Data Analytics Professional Certificate** capstone project.
 Completed by **Imran ul Haque Qureshi** in RStudio.
-Feel free to fork, learn, and adapt.